 Corsair HS35 Stereo Gaming Headset (Best Budget Headphones)

-Corsair is known for making some great peripherals, that is why we have the HS35 on our list of Best Gaming Headphones for playing Warzone.
+Corsair is known for making some great peripherals, which is why we have the HS35 on our list of Best Gaming Headphones for playing Warzone.
 The Corsair HS35 is another multi-platform compatible headset that works with Xbox One, PC, Ps4, Nintendo Switch, and even mobile devices.
 The HS35 also has 50 mm sound drivers and a detachable noise-canceling mic.

 Pros: